Category Archives: Special Feature

 Shepherd University officials held a ribbon cutting ceremony Monday for the expansion of a pain clinic at the school.

-The clinic uses a process called photobiomodulation, or PBM.
+The clinic uses a process called Photobiomodulation, or PBM.
 It uses laser light therapy to reduce pain from degenerative diseases.

 A PBM bed is included in the university’s Wellness Center expansion and will be used to help those in and around the school’s community.
 The school received $500,000 through the state’s federal COVID relief funds for the clinic’s expansion.